Vaio: Z Canvas

-The first new VAIO computer developed by VAIO corporation was the Vaio Z Canvas 2-in-1 PC, which began sales on 23 September 2015 starting from $2,199 in the USA.
+The first new VAIO computer developed by VAIO corporation was the VAIO Z Canvas 2-in-1 PC, which began sales on 23 September 2015 starting from $2,199 in the USA.
 The Z Canvas is focused on creative professionals as its target audience.
 Graphic artists, illustrators, animators, etc. With a 12.3-inch LCD WQXGA+ 2560 x 1704 IPS multi-touch display with digitizer stylus (pen) capability, the Z Canvas looks similar in design to the Microsoft Surface Pro 3, but comes with Windows 10 Pro and is available as a Microsoft Signature PC.
 It has an Intel Core i7 processor, an Intel Iris Pro Graphics 5200, a 2nd generation PCIe SSD with PCIe Gen.3 compatibility (up to 1 TB) or SATA/M.2 for the 256 GB model, and up to 16 GB of memory.

 Smartphones

-In February 2016, Vaio announced the Vaio Phone Biz which is a premium built mid-range Windows 10 Mobile device.
-This is Vaio's first Windows smartphone.
-In March 2017, Vaio announced Vaio Phone A, which has the look of the Vaio Phone Biz, but uses the Android operating system instead.
+In February 2016, VAIO announced the VAIO Phone Biz—a premium built mid-range Windows 10 Mobile device.
+This was VAIO's first Windows smartphone.
+In March 2017, VAIO announced VAIO Phone A, which had the look of the VAIO Phone Biz, but runs the Android operating system instead.